MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 The agent is defined within your Foundry project, and there's a convenient way to develop apps that connect to it there; allowing you to iteratively refine both the agent and the client app to create the solution you need.

-1. In the agent playground, switch from the **Chat** tab to the **Code** tab, and view the sample code for consuming the agent; which should be similar to this:
+1. In the agent playground, switch from the **Chat** tab to the **Call agent** tab, and view the sample code for consuming the agent; which should be similar to this:

     ```python
     # Before running the sample: